joelforjava/joelforjava.com.src/src/jbake/content/blog/2019/09/22/customizing-kafka-kinesis-connector.md

     stream.mapping.one.destinationStreamName.1=DESTINATION_1
     stream.mapping.one.destinationStreamName.2=DESTINATION_2

 However, this seemed a bit verbose, especially in the case of one of the connectors pulling from at least 15 topics, most of them with multiple destinations.
 So, we looked into other options but ultimately chose a using a separate [YAML](https://yaml.org/) file.
-This file would also allow for extensibility, which actually ends up relevant soon after the YAML update was completed.
-While I could’ve also just let SnakeYAML parse the YAML into a Map of Strings to Lists of Strings (which is how the lookup map was set up anyway), I opted for creating separate objects to hold this data, which would also help when it came to extensibility.
+This file would also allow for extensibility, which is something we soon learned we would need after we pushed the YAML update to production.
+But, I'm getting ahead of myself now.
+While I could’ve also just let [SnakeYAML](https://bitbucket.org/asomov/snakeyaml) parse the YAML into a Map of Strings to Lists of Strings (which is how the lookup map was set up anyway), I opted for creating separate objects to hold this data, which would also help when it came to extending the functionality further.

 <?prettify?>